Aristotle

 Aristotle says in his [esoteric] writings that, in being initiated (into the mysteries), one must not learn something, but rather experience something and be brought into a particular state.1

-After the passing of Plato, Aristotle was dissatisified with the teachings of Plato’s nephew Speusippus.
+After the passing of Plato, Aristotle was dissatisfied with the teachings of Plato’s nephew, Speusippus.
 He separated himself from the Academy.

 THE PATRON OF ALEXANDER

-Although the King of Macedon, Philip II, had destroyed Stageira, Aristotle’s hometown, he decided to take up residence in Macedon as the tutor to the Argead dynasty and the aristocracy, establishing a school at Mieza at the Temple of the Nymphs, the remnants of which still stand today.
+Although the King of Macedon, Philip II, had destroyed Stageira, Aristotle’s hometown, Aristotle chose to take up residence in Macedon as tutor to the Argead dynasty and the aristocracy.
+He established a school at Mieza at the Temple of the Nymphs, the remnants of which still stand today.

-It is recorded that Aristotle publicly taught Alexander and his companions about medicine, philosophy, morals, religion, logic and art for a number of years.
-Impressed with the character the teacher was cultivating in his son, Philip even rebuilt Stageira itself in honour of Aristotle alone.
-Following this, the philosopher created his first code of laws to ensure his native city would not be razed again.
+It is recorded that Aristotle publicly taught Alexander and his companions medicine, philosophy, morals, religion, logic, and art for a number of years.
+Impressed with the character the teacher was cultivating in his son, Philip even rebuilt Stageira itself in Aristotle’s honor.
+Following this, the philosopher created his first code of laws to ensure his native city would never be razed again.

-Certain historians credit Aristotle with teaching Alexander mystical rites, deep matters of the occult and the art of self-healing.
-Even in Antiquity, it was known that this was anything but a normal encounter and that Aristotle had aspects of divinity.
+Certain historians credit Aristotle with teaching Alexander mystical rites, deep matters of the occult, and the art of self-healing.
+Even in Antiquity, it was known that this was anything but a normal encounter and that Aristotle possessed aspects of divinity.

-Although history has depicted him as a severe and contemplative figure, owing to his dry and complex style, Aristotle exhibited an unusual presence compared to the more austere Socrates and Plato.
-He was known in person for his love of jewellery and fine clothing, even possessing a distinctive hairstyle – as if he had shown up from another time or place entirely.
-Before his absence from the confines of this world, it is known he made an elaborate and complex will, indicating the eccentricities of his personality.
+Although history has depicted him as a severe and contemplative figure—owing to his dry and complex style—Aristotle exhibited an unusual presence compared to the more austere Socrates and Plato.
+He was known in person for his love of jewelry and fine clothing, even possessing a distinctive hairstyle—as if he had shown up from another time or place entirely.
+Before his departure from this world, it is known he made an elaborate and complex will, indicating the eccentricities of his personality.

-In conversation, many report that Aristotle’s statements were laconic and yet often jovial in nature, often getting to the central part of an issue, in contrast to his works proper that tended to analyze and dissect any subject with extreme elaboration.
-Contemporaries found Aristotle to cut a strange and semi-divine figure, someone defying any sort of stereotype and sometimes difficult to understand.
-Unlike Plato and much like Socrates, Aristotle chose to minister among the public, which did not make for an easy life.
+In conversation, many report that Aristotle’s statements were laconic yet often jovial, frequently getting to the heart of a matter—contrasting with his written works, which dissected every subject with extreme elaboration.
+Contemporaries found Aristotle to be a strange and semi-divine figure, someone who defied any stereotype and was sometimes difficult to understand.
+Unlike Plato, and much like Socrates, Aristotle chose to minister among the public—which did not make for an easy life.

 Ἀναφέρεται δ᾿ εἰς αὐτὸν καὶ ἀποφθέγματα κάλλιστα ταυτί. ἐρωτηθεὶς τί περιγίνεται κέρδος τοῖς ψευδομένοις, “ὅταν,” ἔφη, “λέγωσιν ἀληθῆ, μὴ πιστεύεσθαι.” ὀνειδιζόμενός ποτε ὅτι πονηρῷἀνθρώπῳ ἐλεημοσύνην ἔδωκεν, “οὐ τὸν τρόπον,” εἶπεν, “ἀλλὰ τὸν ἄνθρωπον ἠλέησα.” συνεχὲς εἰώθει λέγειν πρός τε τοὺς φίλους καὶ τοὺς φοιτῶντας αὐτῷ, ἔνθα ἂν καὶ ὅπου διατρίβων ἔτυχεν, ὡςἡ μὲνὅρασις ἀπὸ τοῦ περιέχοντος [ἀέρος]λαμβάνει τὸ φῶς, ἡ δὲ ψυχὴ ἀπὸ τῶν μαθημάτων. πολλάκις δὲ καὶ ἀποτεινόμενος τοὺς Ἀθηναίους ἔφασκεν εὑρηκέναι πυροὺς καὶ νόμους· ἀλλὰ πυροῖς μὲνχρῆσθαι,νόμοις δὲ μή.